adnanrahin/NFL-Big-Data-Bowl-2022/readme.md

 4. Tracking data: Files tracking[season].csv contain player tracking data from season [season].
 The key variables are gameId, playId, and nflId.

-5. PFF Scouting data: The PFFScoutingData.csv file contains play-level scouting information for each game.
+5. PFFScoutingdata: The PFFScoutingData.csv file contains play-level scouting information for each game.
 The key variables are gameId and playId.

 ### Game data
 1. gameId: Game identifier, unique (numeric)